Mohit-Harsh/News-Headline-Tagger/README.md

 ### 2. Build DL Model

 * Load the scraped data as a Pandas DataFrame.
-* Create a Tokenizer using keras to tokenize News Headlines.
-* Create a Tokenizer using keras to tokenize Tags.
-* Fit both the Tokenizers on respective texts.
-* Use the Tokenizers to convert Texts to Sequences.
+* Load BERT Tokenizer form tensorflow hub.
+* Load the BERT preprocessor from tensorflow hub.
+* Label Encode the Tags using sklearn's LabelEncoder.
-* One-Hot-Encode the Tags.
+* One-Hot-Encode the Label Encoded Tags using sklearn's OneHotEncoder.
-* Create a Sequential model with the following layers :-
+* Create a Funtional Keras Model with the following layers :-

-  * Input Layer
-  * Embedding Layer of 128 dimension.
+  * Input Layer of shape - ().
+  * BERT Preprocessing Layer that takes InputLayer outputs as inputs.
+(Max Tokens = 128)
+  * BERT Tokenizer Layer that takes Preprocessed outputs as inputs.
+(Max Tokens = 128)
+  * Dense Layer with 768 units that takes BERT Tokenizer Sequence Outputs as inputs.
-  * LSTM layer with 100 units, input dimension - (,128)
+  * LSTM layer with 768 units, input shape - (None,768)
-  * Dropout Layer
+  * Dropout Layer (0.3)
   * Dense Layer with 'Softmax' activation.

 * Train the model.